knexator/blog/_time_genres/glorified-undo.md

 ### [Save Scummer](http://www.zincland.com/7drl/savescummer/) by Jeff Lait

 A tongue-in-cheek roguelike where most actions are done automatically, leaving the player the only truly important choice: when to save and load.
 When the game's randomness conspires against you, simply undo a bit and try again until you get lucky!
-Fun short experience, highly recommended - thanks to JumbleTraveling for suggesting it.
+Fun short experience, highly recommended - thanks to MistyMysticSailboat for suggesting it.

 ![Save Scummer](../../assets/img/save-scummer.png){: .mx-auto.d-block :}